MeAssure/MeAssure-forntend/README.md

-# MeAssure-forntend
+# MeAssure-web
-Repository for frontend of the application
+Repository for web client of the application